Construction of G_2-instantons via twisted connected sums: Introduction

 While we made the expository choice of unfolding the construction of an example progressively along the paper, an alternative read focused on the general theory could follow through Sections \ref{sec:Building-Fano}, \ref{subsec:match}, \ref{general}, \ref{subsec: stabi1S}, \ref{sec: inelasticity of AS bundles} and \ref{sec: Inelasticity of H-S bundles}.

-\begin{rmk} Theorem \ref{thm:summaryintro} is stronger than needed to make the rest of the argument work.
-If knew only that the claim holds for generic (rather than all) $\mathcal{G}$ and $V$, then we could modify the argument outlined above to say that every $E_- \to Z_-$ has a perturbation that can be matched transversely by some $E_+ \to Z_+$, which is good enough to construct the examples. \end{rmk}
+\begin{rmk} Theorem \ref{thm:summaryintro} is stronger than required by our argument.
+Indeed should the claim hold merely for \emph{generic} $\mathcal{G}$ and $V$, then we could argue that every $E_- \to Z_-$ has a perturbation that can be matched transversely by some $E_+ \to Z_+$, which is good enough to construct examples. \end{rmk}